socketio/socket.io/SPEC.md

 An Engine.IO url is composed as follows:

-`/engine.io/` <resource> `/` [ ? <query string> ]
+`/engine.io/` [ ? <query string> ]

-- The resource allows to connect several independent sockets to the same server listening on a given port/host.
-The default is `default`.
-It's always required.
+- The `engine.io` pathname should only be changed by higher-level frameworks whose protocol sits on top of engine's.

 - The query string is optional and has three reserved keys: